yoramzarai/geneanot/README.md

 print(t_info['transcript_name'], t_info['transcript_v_id'], t_info['transcript_ver'])
 ```

-Transcript and mRNA tables:
+## Transcript and mRNA tables

 The transcript table lists the exons and introns in the transcript.
-Following is a partial transcript table of the transcript `ENST00000275493`.
+Following is a **partial** transcript table of the transcript `ENST00000275493`.
 ![here](https://github.com/yoramzarai/geneanot/blob/main/metadata/figs/partial_transcript_table.png)

 The mRNA table lists the exons in the RNA, and in case of protein-coding transcripts, maps the ORF to the exons.
 Following is the mRNA table of the transcript `ENST00000275493`.